dmbarbour/glas/docs/GlasDesign.md

 Binaries receive special treatment because they are a popular data representation for filesystems and networks.
 Within glas systems, a binary is canonically represented as a list of small integers (0..255), but the finger-tree rope might allocate binary fragments of many kilobytes or megabytes.
 Program annotations can provide guidance, e.g. ask a runtime to 'flatten' a binary to control chunk size.

-This idea generalizes to *Accelerated Representations*.

 ### Accelerated Representations

-Beyond representing lists as a finger-tree ropes, we can generalize to unordered data types such as graphs, sets, and bags, or unboxed types such as floating point vectors and matrices.
+We can generalize the idea of representing lists as finger-tree ropes to support for unboxed floating point matrices, unordered data types (e.g. sets, graphs), or even virtual machine states (with registers, memory, etc.).

-In all cases, we first define a canonical representation as a binary tree.
-A set might be represented as a sorted list.
-For unlabeled graphs, we might refer to [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization).
-A matrix might involve a list of lists.
-But the runtime is free to use a more efficient structure under-the-hood.
+In each case, we first define a canonical representation as a binary tree.
+For example, a matrix could be a list of lists.
+A set can be represented by an ordered list.
+An unlabeled graph might refer to [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization).
+A VM state might use a simple record.

-To leverage the accelerated representation requires accelerated or built-in functions.
-Abstract data types can resist accidental conversion between representations.

-*Note:* Accelerated representations can often be retained when implicitly serializing data.
-For example, the glas application database or RPC can efficiently support graphs, sets, and unboxed matrices.
-To do the same with explicit serialization requires use of runtime reflection APIs.
+However, constructing, validating, manipulating, and maintaining the canonical representation is expensive and error-prone.
+Instead, the runtime provides specialized under-the-hood representations, and users manipulate that representation indirectly through built-in or accelerated functions.
+Use of abstract data types can guard against accidental conversion to the canonical representation.

+The runtime can maintain accelerated representations even when serializing data for RPC communication or a key-value database.
+In case of [glas object](GlasObject.md), this leverages the external reference type.
+Use of runtime reflection APIs may allow programs to observe actual under-the-hood representations.

 ### Large Values